ValerieIvanova/recipelist/README.md

 RecipeList is deployed using Firebase Hosting, ensuring seamless access to the application.
 1. Download the server folder.
-2. Open a terminal, navigato to the folder $cd server
+2. Open a terminal, navigato to the folder `cd server`
-3. start the server with $node server.js
+3. start the server with `node server.js`
 4. And now you can [Visit RecipeList](https://recipelist-a40ae.web.app/)

 ## Installation